Connor-Donegan7/CS_412_Final_Project/exact_solution/README.txt

 GRAPH REQUIREMENTS
 ------------------
-• Forced Undirection: Edges must be explicitly made bidirectional.
+• Undirected: Edges are treated as bidirectional.
-  Entering "A B 10" only accounts for vertex A, "B A 10" is also required.
+  Entering "A B 10" creates both A→B and B→A edges with the same weight.

 • Connected: All nodes must be reachable from the starting node.
   If the graph is disconnected, the algorithm will run indefinitely.